Dale Hoiberg

-Dale Hollis Hoiberg is a sinologist and has been the editor-in-chief of the Encyclopædia Britannica since 1997.
+Dale Hollis Hoiberg is a sinologist and was the editor-in-chief of the Encyclopædia Britannica from 1997 to 2015.
 He holds a PhD degree in Chinese literature and began to work for Encyclopædia Britannica as an index editor in 1978.
 In 2010, Hoiberg co-authored a paper with Harvard researchers Jean-Baptiste Michel and Erez Lieberman Aiden entitled "Quantitative Analysis of Culture Using Millions of Digitized Books".
 The paper was the first to describe the term culturomics.